Meghalaya: All five Congress MLAs offer support to BJP-backed government

 In November, 12 of the 17 Congress MLAs in Meghalaya had left the party and joined the Trinamool Congress.

-Five Congress MLAs in Meghalaya on Tuesday extended support to the ruling Meghalaya Democratic Alliance.
+All five Congress MLAs in Meghalaya on Tuesday extended support to the ruling Meghalaya Democratic Alliance.
 The development means that Congress is no longer an Opposition party in the Meghalaya Assembly as 12 of its 17 MLAs had joined the Trinamool Congress in November.

 The ruling Meghalaya Democratic Alliance is led by Chief Minister Conrad Sangma’s National People Party and and has the support of the Bharatiya Janata Party.